Business vs Management: What’s the Difference?

 - Operational planning

-- Organizing business structures
+- Organising business structures

 - Decision-making

-- Controlling and optimizing business activities
+- Controlling and optimising business activities

-Students learn how to maximize resources, improve employee efficiency, and apply business strategies to help companies grow and run smoothly.
+Students learn how to maximise resources, improve employee efficiency, and apply business strategies to help companies grow and run smoothly.
 This track is also designed to build a global mindset – understanding why companies operate differently in different markets, the challenges of global innovation, and how to make strategic decisions for international business.
 You’ll practice creating strategic business plans and thinking from a big-picture, long-term perspective.

 Potential Career Paths after Graduation